TL;DR

 - Other forms of neurologic decline

 These conditions can affect communication between the brain, spinal cord, and hind legs.
 As a result, a dog may show instability, poor coordination, dragging paws, or difficulty controlling normal movement.
+Conditions such as IVDD can compress the spinal cord and directly affect hind-leg strength and coordination, according to Austin Canine Rehab & Wellness Center.

 Weight Gain and Physical Deconditioning